LinuxLovah/TuxTwitchTalker/README.md

 Installation
 ---
 To take full advantage of TuxTwitchTalker's features, it should be installed on your streaming computer.
-You can install it on any computer, but some functionality, like playing sounds over stream, won't be sent to your broadcast.
+You can install it on any computer, but some functionality, like playing media over stream, won't be sent to your broadcast.

 1. [Install NodeJS](https://nodejs.org/en/download/) as per their directions for your platform.
 2. Clone [my repository](https://github.com/LinuxLovah/TuxTwitchTalker) or download and expand the contents into some directory.